CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 ## Afarensis
 [sizing](https://sketchfab.com/3d-models/australopithecus-afarensis-cranium-4562f063aba647d290abb5808d66f20a) ugly model, but has okish looking sizing (x: 56*2)

-[good?](https://www.thingiverse.com/thing:4826086/files)this looks suprisingly good? it seems to be a reconstruction but with nice texture in the model. should give this a second look at hink about printing
+[good?](https://www.thingiverse.com/thing:4826086/files)this looks suprisingly good? it seems to be a reconstruction but with nice texture in the model. should give this a second look at hink about printingif

 [morphosource](https://www.morphosource.org/concern/media/000005729?locale=en). this is an xray, like the other morphosources from douglas boyer. need to request. pretty major reconstruction, but has definitely good details